chrisclary20/TypeTweaker/README.md

 # TypeTweaker

-TypeTweaker is a web-based typing game that challenges your typing speed and accuracy.
-The game provides a set of random phrases that you have to type as quickly and accurately as possible.
-The faster and more accurate you type, the higher your score.
+TypeTweaker is a web-based typing test that challenges your typing speed and accuracy.
+The game provides random quotes that you have to type as quickly and accurately as possible.
+The faster and more accurate you type, the higher your WPM.

 ## Getting Started

-~~To play the game, simply open the TypeTweaker web page in your browser and click the "Start" button.
-The game will display a random phrase, and you will have to type it as quickly and accurately as possible.
-Once you have completed the phrase, the game will display your score and allow you to play again.~~
+~~Simply click on the github pages link.~~

 ## Features

 - Simple, easy-to-use interface
-- Randomized phrases to keep the game fresh and challenging
+- Randomized quotes to keep the game fresh and challenging
-- Scoring system that rewards both speed and accuracy
-- High scores board to keep track of your progress
 - Customize the look and feel of the game with CSS

 ## Technologies Used